HubbleCommand/GTARadioPi/README.md

 # GTARadioPi
 Pi / Python version of the GTA Radio.
 UI done with PyGame, may be switched to [Kivy](https://kivy.org/) in the future.

-NOTE: some of the original diffs are on master branch isntead of main cause vscode

-NOTE: Stations 8 & 11 in GTA IV were for user-made stations

 ## Usage
 `python main.py -d "absolute/path/to/audio"`